OpenSDN-io/tf-devstack/ansible/README.md

 - ORCHESTRATOR kubernetes by default or openstack
 - OPENSTACK_VERSION train/stein/ussuri, variable is used when ORCHESTRATOR=openstack
 - NODE_IP a IP address used as CONTROLLER_NODES and CONTROL_NODES
-- CONTAINER_REGISTRY - by default "tungstenfabric"
+- CONTAINER_REGISTRY - by default "opensdn"
 - CONTRAIL_CONTAINER_TAG - by default "latest"
 - CONTRAIL_DEPLOYER_CONTAINER_TAG - by default equal to CONTRAIL_CONTAINER_TAG
 - K8S_YUM_REPO_URL - https://packages.cloud.google.com/yum/repos/kubernetes-el7-x86_64 by default